Cloud Security Best Practices

 • Encryption: Encrypting data both when it’s stored (at rest) and when it’s moving across networks (in transit).

-• Data Loss Prevention (DLP): Tools and processes to prevent sensitive data from leaving the organization’s control.
+• Data Loss Prevention (DLP): Tools to prevent sensitive data from leaving organizacional control.

 • Data Classification: Categorizing data based on its sensitivity and value.

-• Secret Management: Securely storing, managing, and rotating sensitive credentials (API keys, database passwords, certificates).
+• Secret Management: Securely storing and rotating sensitive credentials (API keys, passwords).

 • Dedicated Services: Azure Key Vault, AWS Secrets Manager, HashiCorp Vault.

-• Logging and Monitoring: Collecting, analyzing, and acting on security-related logs and metrics.
+• Logging and Monitoring: Collecting and analyzing security-related logs and metrics.

 • Centralized Logging: Aggregating logs from all cloud resources.

-• Security Information and Event Management (SIEM): Tools for real-time analysis of security alerts.
+• SIEM: Tools for real-time analysis of security alerts.

 • Anomaly Detection: Identifying unusual patterns that might indicate a security incident.

-• Compliance and Governance: Adhering to industry regulations and internal policies.
+• Compliance and Governance: Adhering to regulations and internal policies.

 • Automated Compliance Checks: Using tools to continuously assess compliance.